Chris Paul's Success and Achievements in Timeline

 In 2013, Chris Paul was ranked as the third-best player in the league by ESPN and Sports Illustrated.

-In 2013, Chris Paul was ranked second in the league in assisted three-pointers, showcasing his playmaking abilities.
+In 2013, Chris Paul was second in the league in assisted three-pointers, showcasing his ability to create scoring opportunities for his teammates.

 In 2015, Chris Paul led the NBA in assists.

-2015: Led the league in shooting percentage from the right elbow
+2015: League leader in shooting percentage from the right elbow

-In 2015, Chris Paul led the league in shooting percentage from the right elbow, showcasing his proficiency as a midrange shooter.
+In 2015, Chris Paul led the league in shooting percentage from the right elbow, demonstrating his proficiency as a deft midrange shooter.

-In January of the 2015–16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Blake Griffin and DeAndre Jordan at various points due to injury.
+In January of the 2015-16 season, Chris Paul led the Clippers on a ten-game winning streak despite missing Griffin and Jordan at various points due to injury.

 2016: All-NBA and All-Defensive Honors